-If you are running more than one agent on the same machine and wish to remove only one of the agents, do not run the uninstall program.
-To remove a single agent and leave other agents intact follow these steps:
+To remove only one of the agents from a machine that is running several agents, do not run the uninstall program.
+To remove a single agent and leave other agents intact, follow these steps:

-- 1. Stop the agent
+- 1. Stop the agent.

-- 2. Confirm the location of the log files
+- 2. Confirm the location of the log files.

-- 3. Remove the agent as a service
+- 3. Remove the agent as a service.

-- 4. Remove/Archive associated files
+- 4. Remove/Archive associated files.

-It is best to stop the agent before removing it; for instructions on stopping an agent see Section 5.3.5.3, "Starting/Stopping the Agent on Unix".
+It is best to stop the agent before removing it; for instructions on stopping an agent, see Section 5.3.4.2, "Starting/Stopping the Agent on Unix".

-You can confirm the location of the agent log files by checking the ini file.
-For more information on this topic see Section C.2.1, "MySQL Enterprise Monitor Agent Configurable Options".
+To confirm the location of the agent log files, check the ini file.
+For more information on this topic, see Section C.2.1, "MySQL Enterprise Monitor Agent Configurable Options".

-You may then remove the agent as a daemon by removing its entry in the init.d directory.
-You should also remove or archive any log or configuration files associated with this agent.
+To remove the agent as a daemon, remove its entry in the init.d directory.
+Also remove or archive any log or configuration files associated with this agent.